Perry-Chin/webapi-assignment1/README.md

     This function allows the user to search for songs by artist or title.
 The search query is not case-sensitive and can take any form.

 + **playlist.createPlaylist(playlistName)**
     This function allows the user to create a playlist with the specified name.
-The specified name must be unique and cannot already exist.
+If the playlist name is already in use or is an empty string, an error will be returned.

 + **playlist.editPlaylist(oldname, newname)**
     This function allows the user to edit the name of an existing playlist.
-The new name must be unique and cannot already exist, except if it's the same as the old name.
+If the new name is empty or already exists (except for the old name), an error will be returned.

 + **playlist.viewPlaylist(playlistName)**
     This function allows the user to view the songs in their playlist.